LeftySolara/game-collection-manager/README.md

 Game Collection Manager is a self-hosted web application for managing your video game collection and backlog.
 It is meant to be an easy way to view your games at a glance and keep track of them without having to create unwieldy spreadsheets.

 The app also allows importing game information from [IGDB](https://www.igdb.com/) and [Steam](https://store.steampowered.com/), reducing the friction involved with adding new entries to your collection.
-Intuitive batch editing allows you to quickly update multiple entries with minimal effort, making it easy to catch up after not recording change for a long period of time.
+Intuitive batch editing allows you to quickly update multiple entries with minimal effort, making it easy to catch up after not recording changes for a long period of time.

 ### Why Am I Making This?